Name: Robert L. Duda, Ph.D

 Bob Duda works in the laboratory of Dr.

-Roger Hendrix where he is Co-PI on the grant that funds the lab's major grant to study bacteriophage assembly.
+Roger Hendrix where he is Co-PI on the grant that funds the lab's major grant to study bacteriophage structure and assembly.

-Laboratory members include Bonnie Oh, Jianfei Hua, Josh Maurer, Jacob Spiegel, Jonathan Lopes, Gaibo Yan and Linda Sun, as well as sometimes resident collaborators from James Conway's Lab, Alexis Huet and Patricial Campbell
+Laboratory members include Josh Maurer, Jacob Spiegel, Aletheia Atzinger, Jonathan Lopes, Gaibo Yan, Nassima Bouhenni and Audrey Ang, as well as sometimes resident collaborators from James Conway's Lab, Alexis Huet and Patricial Campbell.

 Research interests: Our lab uses bacteriophages as model systems to learn how proteins assemble into complex biological structures.
-The structural components of phages are particularly appropriate because they are large enough that we can visualize them using electron microscopy and detect them using simple gel assays, but simple enough that we know all of the genes required to produce them and can easily make mutations and study their effects.
+The structural components of phages are particularly appropriate because they are large enough that we can visualize them using electron microscopy and detect them using simple gel assays, but simple enough that we know all of the genes required to produce them and can easily make mutations in these genes and study their effects on assembly and structure.
 Three easily studied parts of phages are tails, tail fibers, and capsids.

 Click here to learn more about the ongoing research in the lab.